 The role of the CSM Financial Assistance Program is to enable students to enroll and complete their educations, regardless of their financial circumstances.
-In fulfilling this role, the Office of Financial Aid administered over \$28 million in total assistance in 2001-2002, including over \$8 million in grants and scholarships.
+In fulfilling this role, the Office of Financial Aid administered over \$28 million in total assistance in 2002-2003, including over \$8 million in grants and scholarships.
+Additional information may be found at the CSM financial aid web site, www.finaid.mines.edu.